maheryy/wacky-ride/README.md

 ## Try it out

-Run the app for the first time with :
+Run the app for the first time using the following command

 ```
 make build start seed
 ```
+Wacky Ride will then be available at http://localhost:8080

 Log in with the following credentials